aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/data-filtering/_index.md

 ## **Autofilter Data**

 Autofiltering is the quickest way to select only those items from the worksheet that you want to display in a list.
-The autofilter feature allows users to filter items in a list according to a set criteria.
-Filter based on text, numbers or dates.
+The autofilter feature allows users to filter items in a list according to a set of criteria.
+Filter based on text, numbers, or dates.

 ### **Autofilter in Microsoft Excel**

 To activate the autofilter feature in Microsoft Excel:

 1. Click the heading row in a worksheet.
-1. From the **Data** menu, select **Filter** and then **AutoFilter**.
+2. From the **Data** menu, select **Filter** and then **AutoFilter**.

 When you apply an autofilter to a worksheet, filter switches (black arrows) appear to the right of the column headings.